Gnathostomata and Placodermi

 4. The Pelvic Fins:

-The evolution of distinct pectoral and pelvic fins is prefigured in the fin-folds of anaspids and thelodonts.
+The evolution of distinct pectoral and pelvic fins is prefigured to some degree in the fin-folds of anaspids and thelodonts.
 In some cases, both pairs appear in the same animal.
 When we next encounter these structures in gnathostomes, both sets are proper fins with internal skeletons, however these differ: In fact, the pelvic fin is often in line with various other structures also derived from the postbranchial fin-fold, such as the series of spines in Kathemacanthus (right.
 Other examples below).
 Indeed, the pectoral fin is also part of an array of spines arranged perpendicular to the spines of the postbranchial fin-fold.
+This has given rise to two hypotheses for the origin of the pectoral fin.
+Fossils like Shielia and Kathaymacanthus appear to refute the fin-fold hypothesis of pectoral girdle origin, however confirmation of the archipterygium hypothesis is difficult because: Brazeau et al., 2023 propose that the placoderm Kolymaspis (b in linked image) displays an articular facet for a modified sixth branchial arch that forms a posterior wall to the pharynx and an endoskeletal support for the pectoral girdle.
+Maybe.

 Gnathostome membranous labyrinth